 Islamabad [Pakistan], Jan.
 03 (ANI

-On Monday, even the Supreme Court expressed its concern over the voluntary return power of the NAB while stating that the institution has become a facilitator of corruption.
+'s (NAB) power of voluntary return while stating that the institution has become a facilitator of corruption.

-Justice Azmat Saeed said that the NAB had become a facilitator for corruption as it resumed hearing a case regarding voluntary return of funds-which allows an individual pay back the amount he has embezzled to the public kitty and gets cleared of all charges.
+Justice Azmat Saeed said on Monday that the NAB had become a facilitator for corruption as it resumed hearing a case regarding voluntary return of funds-which allows an individual pay back the amount he has embezzled to the public kitty and gets cleared of all charges, reports Geo News.